oracle/graal/sulong/docs/user/DEBUGGING.md

 In general, debug information in LLVM bitcode files contains absolute search paths to identify the location of source code.
-Alternatively, a search path for source files can be specified using the `--inspect.SourcePath=<path>` option.
+Alternatively, a search path for source files can be specified using the `--inspect.SourcePath=<path>` option (multiple paths can be specified separated by `:`).

 ### Can I also debug my program on LLVM-IR level?

 GraalVM also contains preliminary support for debugging program on the level of LLVM IR.
-This feature is only in the early stages and may contain bugs.
-To use it, you need to replace add the option `--llvm.llDebug`.
+This feature is only in the early stages and may be incomplete.
+To use it, you need to replace add the option `--experimental-options --llvm.llDebug`.

 Also, to debug on LLVM-IR level you need to use `llvm-dis` to disassemble the bitcode that you want to execute.
 GraalVM expects a file with the same name as the bitcode module but